-With our award-winning Vantage SIPP (Self Invested Personal Pension), you can make a direct debit payment from just £25 a month and stop or change the amount whenever you like without charge.
+With our award-winning HL SIPP (Self Invested Personal Pension), you can make a direct debit payment from just £25 a month and stop or change the amount whenever you like without charge.
 You can make one-off contributions by debit card or cheque and there are no inactivity fees.
 This can be particularly attractive for self-employed people with fluctuating incomes.

 When you change jobs, you keep any pension pot you have built up.
 Therefore, if your employer offers a pension it normally makes sense to join – they will usually top up what you pay in, so it’s effectively free money.

 It’s unlikely you will have only one employer all your life.
 In fact, it’s been estimated an individual will have an average of 11 different jobs during their working life, which means potentially keeping track of as many pensions.

 There is currently an estimated £400 million in unclaimed pension savings, suggesting that keeping track of several pension plans, and therefore dealing with several faceless pension providers, can be quite tricky and time consuming.

 To make it easier, you could consider consolidating them in one pot, for example to our award-winning HL SIPP.